 While these works all have movement in common – or implied movement in the case of Signer’s Ladder with barrel — they also draw on the long history of the found object.
 Their materials encapsulate the exhibition title, from metronomes to car wash brushes, from power drills to plastic bottle caps, sculpture is everything.

-‘Sculpture Is Everything: Contemporary Works From The Collection‘ opens at GOMA on Saturday 18 August.
-Showcasing the Gallery’s Collection and featuring a group of major new acquisitions, this exhibition explores the extraordinarily diverse and surprising field of contemporary sculpture — from found objects to kinetic structures, from monuments to installation and land art, from pop assemblages to ritual objects.
+‘Sculpture Is Everything: Contemporary Works From The Collection‘ showcases the Gallery’s Collection and featuring a group of major new acquisitions that explore the extraordinarily diverse and surprising field of contemporary sculpture — from found objects to kinetic structures, from monuments to installation and land art, from pop assemblages to ritual objects.
 Form, material and three-dimensional space have been considered to define the medium of sculpture; the exhibition points to how these sculptural concerns are played out in film, photography, painting and performance.